korkje/adt/readme.md

         : power_status.off;
 ```

+The variants themseves are intentionally not typed as the union of all variants, which is useful in a lot of cases.
+For instance, you might want to implicitly narrow the return type of a function based on only the variant or variants it can return.

 ### Matching variants

 When you've got your hands on a variant, you can use the `match` function to determine which one it is: